curl/curl/docs/cmdline-opts/request.md

 Change the method to use when starting the transfer.

-curl passes on the verbatim string you give it its the request without any filter or other safe guards.
+curl passes on the verbatim string you give it in the request without any filter or other safe guards.
 That includes white space and control characters.

 ## HTTP